jorgeandresvasquez/externalKanbanBoardForJira/README.txt

 It uses the following libraries and frameworks:

 -GWT for the presentation layer
--GUICE as the Dependency Injection Engine
--Axis1.4 to communicated with Jira through SOAP (Note:  Axis2 wasn't used since it is still not well supported by Jira)
+-GUICE as the Dependency Injection Engine for the server side -GIN as the Dependency Injection Engine for the client side -Axis1.4 to communicated with Jira through SOAP (Note:  Axis2 wasn't used since it is still not well supported by Jira)